adventuregamestudio/ags/README.md

 ## Other repositories

-There are few other repositories along with the main one, which contains additional resources and may be of interest to you.
+There are other repositories which contain additional resources and may be of interest to you:

 - [ags-manual](https://github.com/adventuregamestudio/ags-manual) - holds AGS documentation.